Free Guide

 You buy EUR/USD at 1.1000

-• You made a profit from the 50 pip movement
+• You made profit from 50 pip movement

 Is Forex Trading Risky?